fariouche/open_omada/README.md

-# open_omada
+# OpenOmada
-Opensource Omada controller
+Open source Omada controller

 The omada controller, used for managing tplink omada products, is a java server that enables administration of all omada products easily.
 This controller exist also as a dedicated hardware (OC200 for example) with limitations.